 UC Agriculture and Natural Resources

 Water supplies are critical to urban populations in southern California.
 These supplies and the associated ecosystems are impacted by residents’ decisions with respect to water conservation, pollution prevention and landscape plants that may infest riparian areas.
 Public educational programs, which are typically designed to motivate middle- and upper income audiences to adopt sustainable behaviors, have failed in urban communities with lower-income and culturally diverse residents.
 Social values are associated with ecosystem services and are influenced by cultural contexts.
-A better understanding of the social values that urban low-income, multi-ethnic communities associate with local ecosystem services is needed to improve effectiveness of educational programs to motivate adoption of environmentally sustainable behaviors to increase success in community based, water management programs.
+A better understanding of the social values that urban low-income, multi-ethnic communities associate with local ecosystem services was needed to improve effectiveness of educational programs to motivate adoption of environmentally sustainable behaviors to increase success in community based, water management programs.

 The US Geological Survey’s SolVES software can be used to integrate social values data associated with landscape elements with data associated with environmental variables within GIS warehouses.
 SolVES has been applied to social values data collected from visitors to protected areas such as national forests and parks.
 Regressing such data with respect to various environmental management alternatives provided insights on anticipated stakeholder reactions to these options.
-Such techniques could be applied to determine social values associated with water’s environmental services in urban, low-income and ethnically diverse communities.
-In turn, these data would provide guidance for framing public education programs to motivate environmentally sustainable behavior in these communities.
+Such techniques can be applied to determine social values associated with water’s environmental services in urban, low-income and ethnically diverse communities.
+In turn, these data provide guidance for framing public education programs to motivate environmentally sustainable behavior in these communities.

 Earthlab community education site on restored section of Chollas Creek

 Unrestored Chollas Creek section choked by invasive Arundo and trash

 Chollas Creek flowing with water during rainy year (Bevelynn Bravo)

 Chollas Creek with lower water flowing past homes (Bevelynn Bravo)